MaximeArn/Docker-formation/README.md

 Docker strongly recommends using only absolute paths with WORKDIR for readability and clarity.

 The relative paths of the destinations are interpreted according to the WORKDIR instruction

+#### COPY

+`COPY` is exactly the same that `ADD` excepting two point.

+- COPY unlike ADD, does not accept URLs as the source.

+- COPY unlike ADD, will not automatically decompress local archives passed as source.

+Docker recommends using COPY because you don't risk unzipping archives without you wanting to.